 After a break of more than a decade the Pakistan Women’s Tennis team is now ready to participate in international team tennis.
-This news makes what has been a good year for Pakistan tennis and in fact for women sports in Pakistan, even better.
+This news makes what has been a good couple of years for Pakistan tennis and in fact for women sports in Pakistan, even better.

 It will be after more than a decade that Pakistan will again be represented at the elite competition.
 The change in heart follows the success of Aisam ul Haq in doubles, the recent election of a dynamic Pakistan Tennis Federation (PTF) president (Syed Kaleem Imam), and the unwavering support for women’s tennis by Executive Committee Member PTF, Shahida Farooq,.
 The decision to field the national team in Fed Cup also highlight the generally increased public and government support for women’s sports in the country, be it athletics, football or cricket.